Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 ## Interest Rate Swaps

+A swap is an over-the-counter agreement between two companies to exchange cash flows in the future.
+The agreement defines the dates when the cash flows are to be paid and the way in which they are to be calculated.
+Usually the calculation of the cash flows involves the future value of an interest rate, an exchange rate, or other market variable.

 ## Reference
 - Hull, John C., *Options, Futures, and Other Derivatives*.
 11th ed., Pearson, 2021.
+- Ametrano, Ferdinando M., and Marco Bianchetti. *Everything You Always Wanted to Know About Multiple Interest Rate Curve Bootstrapping but Were Afraid to Ask.* April 2, 2013.
+SSRN. https://ssrn.com/abstract=2219548 or http://dx.doi.org/10.2139/ssrn.2219548
-- Henrard, Marc P. A., *Interest Rate Instruments and Market Conventions Guide (April 2, 2012)*.
-OpenGamma Quantitative Research, 1st ed., April 2012, Available at SSRN: https://ssrn.com/abstract=2128257
+- Henrard, Marc P. A. *Interest Rate Instruments and Market Conventions Guide.* First Edition.
+OpenGamma Quantitative Research, April 2012.
+SSRN. https://ssrn.com/abstract=2128257.